Diem-TX-Dang/Multipolar_polarizabilities/README.md

 # Multipolar_polarizabilities

-A workflow for calculating multipolar (dipole-dipole, dipole–quadrupole, quadrupole–quadrupole, dipole–octupole) polarizabilities from Wannier functions, and for evaluating the natural optical activity (rotatory power and ellipticity) of materials.
+A workflow for calculating multipolar (dipole-dipole, dipole–quadrupole, quadrupole–quadrupole, dipole–octupole) polarizabilities from Maximally Localized Wannier Functions, and for evaluating the natural optical activity (rotatory power and ellipticity) of materials.
 ----------------------------------------------------------------------------------------------------------------------------------

 This code is provided for the paper: "Multipolar polarizabilities in materials: ab initio calculations with Wannier functions".